What is it?

 Due to space limitations, parents cannot observe or participate in the camp.

-ZEAL will display the children’s work from both cohorts during a special pottery showcase for parents and family members on Saturday, October 5, from 10:00 a.m. – 11 a.m.
+ZEAL will display the children’s work from both cohorts during a special pottery showcase for parents and family members on a date to be determined Fall 2026.
 Afterwards, you can take your pieces home!

-Do you offer refunds if my child cannot attend a camp day?
+Do you offer refunds if my child cannot attend a week or day of camp?

 No. There are no refunds available.
 The week of camp is paid for in full to secure your spot, purchase materials, hire staff, etc. If your child cannot attend a particular day (e.g., family emergency, illness, etc.), a ZEAL staff member will fill in and make them their pottery creations!